Timeline of the Premier Volleyball League

 The Premier Volleyball League (PVL) was established in 2017 as a rebranding of the former Shakey's V-League (SVL).
-As of 2025, the PVL is composed of twelve active member teams.
+As of 2026, the PVL is composed of nine active member teams.

 Before the PVL

 The last conference of the Shakey's V-League was the 2016 Shakey's V-League Reinforced Open Conference.
 Eight teams competed in that conference.

 Meanwhile the last conference of the first run of Spikers' Turf was the 2016 Spikers' Turf Reinforced Conference.
 Six teams competed in that conference.